daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 This framework is actually fairly general; it can allow all sorts of preferences (e.g., embodying 'risk aversion' and 'altruism') and wide-ranging choices.
 However it *does* imply certain 'restrictions': it rules out some sort of behavior that is perhaps obviously illogical.

 We will discuss how 'preferences' may define the 'utility functions'.
-The 'tuility function' is the thing that make choices in order to maximize.
+The 'uility function' is the thing that make choices in order to maximize.
 In the classical framework, people make choices in order to maximise the value of their utility function.
 Utility functions can also be expressed in terms of 'indifference curves' (but keep the distinction in mind; the indifference curves are not themselves the utility functions).

 Under this framework individuals make the 'optimal choices' ... by making the choices that yield the maximum value of the utility functions given their constraints ... in particular they have  a 'budget constraint' that says they cannot spend more than they earn.
 You will learn how to derive these budget constraints and plot these on a graph, along with the indifference curves, and to interpret these diagrams.